 There are currently six clinics available for students: the Civil Clinic, the Criminal Defense Clinic, the Criminal Prosecution Clinic, the Taxpayers Clinic, the Small Business Clinic, the Consumer Law Clinic, and the W.W.
 Caruth, Jr. Child Advocacy Clinic.
 For more information on these clinics, go to www.clinics.law.smu.edu.

-- Training to law students, attorneys, and other professionals; and
+Training law students, attorneys, and other professionals in the child advocacy field; and

 COMMUNITIES FOUNDATION OF TEXAS

 For information about Communities Foundation of Texas, go to www.cftexas.org.